tapdata/idaas-pdk/docs/dataTypes.md

 {
-    "byte" : "16m", //Max length of string, support string with suffix "k", "m", "g", "t", "p", also number "defaultByte" : "1m", //Max length of string, support string with suffix "k", "m", "g", "t", "p", also number "fixed" : "fixed" //Alias of fixed
+    "byte" : "16m", //Max length of string, support string with suffix "k", "m", "g", "t", "p", also number "defaultByte" : "1m", //Max length of string, support string with suffix "k", "m", "g", "t", "p", also number "byteRatio" : 1, // 1 is default.
+Some databases, byte means byte, but some byte means char, like utf8 1 char mean 3 bytes, then "bitRatio" should be 3.
+    "fixed" : "fixed" //Alias of fixed
 }
 ```